171st Rifle Division: Breaking into Berlin

 The formations of 2nd Guards Tanks moved over to support 47th Army on April 20, in an effort to complete the encirclement of Berlin.
 3rd Shock continued to fight through the night of April 19/20, particularly in the wooded area near Prötzel.
-By the end of the day the 79th Corps and 12th Guards Rifle Corps had reached from the eastern edge of the woods 2km north of Lume to the eastern edge of Lume and Seefeld, an advance of 18km.
-9th Tank Corps had passed through the infantry and was fighting 4km farther on.
+By the end of the day the 79th Corps and 12th Guards Rifle Corps had reached from the eastern edge of the woods 2 km north of Lume to the eastern edge of Lume and Seefeld, an advance of 18 km.
+9th Tank Corps had passed through the infantry and was fighting 4 km farther on.
 The city's outer defensive line had been penetrated on the march and the large strongpoint at Werneuhoe had been taken.
 At 1350 hours the long-range artillery of 79th Corps, deployed west of Werneuhoe, fired the first two salvoes onto Berlin proper, and at 2230 carried out a bombardment against the area of the Reichstag.
 The next day Zhukov ordered 3rd Shock and 2nd Guards Tanks to break into the northeastern outskirts of the city to prevent a defense from being established on the inner defense line.
 Kuznetsov's troops, again backed by 1st Mechanized and again attacking through the night, threw back scattered groups of 1st Luftwaffe, 11th SS Nordland Division, the 309th Infantry, and various elements of the Volkssturm.
 At 0600 on April 21, forward elements of the 171st were the first Soviet troops to break into the city's northeastern outskirts.
 The remainder of 79th Corps cut the ring road and captured Karow.
 At day's end the line BuchholzBlankenburgMalchow had been reached in steady fighting.